ReaperOAK/KCAdashboard/src/components/docs.md

 ---

 ## Best Practices

 - Keep components focused and reusable.
 - Use subfolders to organize feature-specific components.
+- All classroom UI components now use color tokens, dark mode, ARIA labels, and accessible states.
+- Use React.memo for performance and single responsibility.
 - Document component props and usage for maintainability.

 ---